-But consider how much sitting you do during the day: Sitting in your car.
+Consider how much sitting you do during the day: Sitting in your car.
 At your desk.
 On your couch.
-All that sitting restricts your ability to move well, says Nick Murtha, a coach for Men’s Health Thrive in Miami Lakes, Florida.
+All that sitting restricts your ability to move well.

-Sitting crunches the muscles in the front of your body, like your hip flexors and chest, and creates tightness.
-It weakens the muscles in the back of your body—your glutes, lats, traps, and delts in your upper back—and doesn’t allow them to contract.
-And it reduces your mobility in your hips and back, Murtha says.
+That’s because sitting crunches the muscles in the front of your body, like your hip flexors and chest, and creates tightness.
+It weakens the muscles in the back of your body—your glutes, lats, traps and delts in your upper back—and doesn’t allow them to contract.
+And it reduces your mobility in your hips and back.

 Do it: Stand with your feet shoulder-width apart.
 Keeping your torso upright, step backward with your left foot and lower your body until your front knee is bent at least 90 degrees and your back knee almost touches the ground.
 Pause for a deep breath, then push yourself back to the starting position.
 Perform 10 reps with each leg.